 Unlike most professions, nannies have traditionally quoted their rate in net.
 Many – perhaps most – still do this.
-So if you’ve found a nanny that says her rate is £10 per hour, it’s highly likely that this is a net rate and is quite a lot lower than the actual cost.
+So if you’ve found a nanny that says their rate is £10 per hour, it’s highly likely that this is a net rate and is quite a lot lower than the actual cost.

-If that so-called ‘£10/hour’ nanny works (say) 50 hours per week, and has a normal tax code, the additional tax would be £1.74 per hour, her (‘employees’’) national insurance would be £1.18 per hour and your (employers’) national insurance would be £1.34 per hour.
+If that so-called ‘£10/hour’ nanny works (say) 50 hours per week, and has a normal tax code, the additional tax would be £1.74 per hour, the nanny's (‘employees’’) national insurance would be £1.18 per hour and your (employers’) national insurance would be £1.34 per hour.
 The total cost to you as the employer would actually be £14.26 per hour.
 That difference means £11,060 per year you might not have budgeted for.

 How to get nanny pay right

-That’s why it’s so important to:
+All of the above detail is why it’s so important to: